-Prior to Syfy, Stern was a partner at Trilogy Entertainment Group (“Robin Hood: Prince of Thieves,” “Backdraft”) where, as president of its television division, he Executive Produced over 300 hours of television, including the award-winning Showtime series "The Outer Limits," "The Magnificent Seven" for CBS, and the three-hour NBC movie event "Carrie."
-Stern also wrote numerous episodes of both "The Outer Limits" and "Poltergeist: The Legacy."
+Prior to his tenure at NBC/Universal, Stern was a partner and president of television at Trilogy Entertainment Group where he executive produced over 300 hours of television, including the award-winning Showtime series "The Outer Limits," "The Magnificent Seven" for CBS, and the three-hour NBC movie event "Carrie."
+Stern also wrote numerous episodes of television.

 Born and raised in Manhattan, Stern met his wife Betsy while attending Dartmouth College in New Hampshire.
 They have two children and live in the Hancock Park area of Los Angeles.